 Parting Puffs

-While we can’t control the climate, cigar humidor owners can maintain a balanced environment for their smokes.
-It may take a little tweaking, the addition of a few helpful humidor box accessories, and a watchful eye, but staying on top of humidor humidity is a pretty easy task.
+While we can’t control the weather, as cigar humidor owners, we can maintain a balanced environment for our stogies with the right gear and a little due diligence.
+It may take a little tweaking and practice, but the addition of a few helpful humidor box accessories and a watchful eye from something like a Klaro Valet will help you stay on top of those hygrometer numbers.

 Just remember that no matter what you smoke, all cigars react to the environment around them.
 May it be a travel humidor case, a glass canning jar, a walk-in humidor, or a lunch bag, the conditions within these microclimates all influence how tobacco ages and dries.

-So assess your environment, consider your house’s internal humidity and temp levels, beware of seasonal humidity and temperature changes, and keep a close eye on that forecast.
+So assess your environment, consider your house’s internal humidity and temp levels, beware of seasonal humidity and temperature changes, rotate those sticks every week, and keep a close eye on that forecast.

 Every climate is different, so if you feel that we didn’t cover a particular topic in today’s article, drop us a line.
 Here at Case Elegance, we’re always interested to hear your “burning” cigar and humidor questions.
 To learn more about humidor care and how to best maintain your cigars, check out our ultimate humidor guide as your next read.